thekalyan001/thekalyan001/README.md

 ### Hey there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 This is [kalyan Mishra](https://github.com/thekalyan001/), a passionate Android developer from India , i do codings & I really enjoy learning Technologies and be a part of it's devlopment.
-I am interested in learning Android,ML 💖 to grow my knowledge in these technologies.
+I am interested in learning Android,Web 💖 to grow my knowledge in these technologies.

 ![Visitor Count](https://profile-counter.glitch.me/thekalyan001/count.svg)